 Automobile accidents are the leading cause of wrongful death for those under the age of 35.
 According to the CDC, there are more than 33,000 deaths from motor vehicle accidents per year.
 When taken as a whole, however, medical errors kill more people than car crashes, breast cancer, AIDS, airplane crashes or drug overdoses.
 Behind auto collisions and medical wrongful deaths come:

 - Workplace injuries;

 - Slip and falls;

 - Occupational conditions such as exposure to asbestos or other harmful substance in the workplace.

 The CDC estimates there are approximately 30,000 annual deaths as a result of slip and falls, whether on a slick surface or from a height.
 When a wrongful death can be linked to a defect in the manufacturing of a product which the manufacturer was aware of, yet ignored, additional punitive damages may be warranted.

 Speak to a Los Angeles Wrongful Death Attorney Today

-Wrongful death cases can be very complex, and, as such, are best left to an experienced Los Angeles wrongful death attorney.
+Wrongful death cases can be very complex, and, as such, are best left to our experienced Los Angeles wrongful death lawyers.
 We will conduct a thorough investigation in order to build your wrongful death case and will ensure your rights are protected and preserved.